 Degrading others is off limits — an arrogant tone will instantly rub an admissions officer the wrong way.
 Not only does this topic put fellow classmates down, but this essay falls into the common trap of writing about others, not YOU.
 At the end of the day, details about your peers are irrelevant to an admissions officer.
 The main message of your personal statement should always be about you.

 8. “I have won a lot of debate awards (let me list them for you!)”

-Listing your awards is fine — in other parts of the application.
+Listing your awards is fine — in other parts of the Common Application.
 These can go in your honors list and in your activities list.
 The personal statement is where admissions officers want to get to know you as a person.
 When you tell admissions officers about your experiences, they want to see through your eyes.
 They want to understand what you were feeling and what you did in response.
 Use your personal statement to reflect on who you are, not to regurgitate your resume.

 9. “Here’s a historical event I’m really interested in and have researched throughout high school!”

 This is your chance to show who you are!
 Don’t spend time talking about a topic you like and describing it in detail.
 That’s application space other students will have used to demonstrate their talents, achievements, maturity, and interesting ideas.
 If you’re really passionate about a historical event, talk about how your research has changed your worldview.

 10. “I came to the U.S. and saw the value of freedom of speech (wish my mother country had that!)”